Megagig/monty/README.md

   - Switches a queue to stack mode.

 - **queue**
-  - Switches a stack to queue mode.
+  - Switches a stack to queue mode

 ## :blue_book: Author